Brazil's Bolsonaro names 4th health minister during pandemic - WTMJ

 Marcelo Queiroga will replace Eduardo Pazuello, an active-duty army general with expertise in logistics who landed the position last May despite having no prior health experience.

-Queiroga told journalists in a press conference in capital Brasilia on Tuesday that the COVID-19 policy he will implement “is of the Bolsonaro administration, not of the health minister,” suggesting he would follow his predecessor.
+Queiroga said in a press conference in capital Brasilia on Tuesday that the COVID-19 policy he will implement “is of the Bolsonaro administration, not of the health minister.”

 Pazuello had presided over the health ministry for the longest period of the three pandemic ministers before Queiroga.
 The revolving door reflects the challenges for the government of Latin America’s largest nation to implement effective measures to control the virus’ spread — or even agree which measures are necessary.